Zihadx/go-venture-server/README.md

 # Go-Venture Backend

 This is the backend server for the Go-Venture travel booking platform.
-It provides RESTful API endpoints for managing travel packages, user authentication, and bookings.
+It provides RESTful API endpoints for managing travel packages, user authentication, and bookings management.

 ## Status
 **This project is currently under development.** Features and APIs may change as the project evolves.